FilleHeureuse/Fake-News-Detection-System/Project Management Plan (PMP)/II. Project Initiating.md

 Several tasks were stated in the initiation procedure: defining the project's goal, preparing the project charter, identifying the project's stakeholders, appointing the project team, and holding a kick-off meeting.

 #### 1. Project Goal
-To develop a system that users can employ to identify and filter out websites that contain inaccurate and misleading information.
+To attain the highest feasible levels of accuracy in detecting fraudulent or misleading information.
-#### 2. Project Charter
+#### 2. Project Skateholders

-#### 3. Project Skateholders
+#### 3. Project Charter
 #### 4. Project Team
 #### 5. Kick-off Meeting